tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/1_install-dev-env/README.md

 If you either change your local software environment or update your local repos, you'll need to stop any existing TEA runtime docker images.
 These are the steps for refreshing the `dev-runner` repo and associated docker images:

 * Press CTRL-C to stop dev-runner.
 * Delete the `.tokenstate`.
 This file contains the local state's persistent storage in local dev mode.
-If you don't delete it, the next time you start the dev-runner will continue from the last saved state.
+If you don't delete it, the next time you start the dev-runner will continue from the last saved [state](../z_glossary/state.md) .
 This may cause conflicts if you've updated your code logic.
 * If there are any updates of the dev-runner docker images, use `docker pull the_images_of_the_two_:dev_image` to update the existing older images  if there's an updated image available:

 ````